anbuchelva/anbuchelva.github.io/content/posts/appscript/collect-ather-logs-using-API.md

 2. An Android phone with USB debugging enabled.
 3. A PC with Android Debug Bridge (ADB) installed (Google it how to install adb tools on pc)
 4. Ather connect subscription.
-5. A google account to store the ride details.
+5. A Google account to store the ride details.
+6. A Microsoft account to get the location names.
-6. A telegram account to interact with the data and getting alerts.
+7. A telegram account to interact with the data and getting alerts.
-7. Patience bro!
+8. Patience bro!

 {{< alert >}}
 To access the ride log records, you need to get access to the Ather's FireBase database using your Ather mobile app.
 Don't share your login credentials to any anyone unless you completely trust them.